Creetown

 Creetown (/ˈkri:tən/, /'kri:taʊn/) is a small seaside town in the Stewartry of Kirkcudbright, in Galloway in the Dumfries and Galloway council area in south-west Scotland.
 Its population is about 750 people.
 It is situated near the head of Wigtown Bay, 18 mi west of Castle Douglas.
 The town was originally named Ferrytown of Cree (Port Aiseig a' Chrìch) as it formed one end of a ferry route that took pilgrims across the River Cree estuary to the shrine of St Ninian at Whithorn.
 This is why the local football team, formed in 1895, are known as "The Ferrytoun".

 Creetown was formerly served by the Portpatrick and Wigtownshire Railway.
 The granite quarries in the vicinity constituted the leading industry from about 1830 to 1900, the stone for the Liverpool docks and other public works having been obtained from them.
 The village dates from 1785, and became a burgh of barony in 1792.
 Sir Walter Scott laid part of the scene of the novel Guy Mannering in this neighbourhood.

 John Knox stayed at Barholm Castle as guest of the MacCullochs of Barholm in 1566 while on a preaching tour of Galloway.
 John Keats and his friend Charles Armitage Brown stayed at an inn here on their walking tour of Scotland in 1818.
 The clock tower commemorates Queen Victoria's Diamond Jubilee in 1897.
-The Ellangowan Hotel was used to portray the interior of the Green Man public house in Robin Hardy's film, The Wicker Man 1973.
+The Ellangowan Hotel was used to portray the interior of the Green Man pub in Robin Hardy's film, The Wicker Man 1973.

 Dr Thomas Brown, the metaphysician (1778–1820), was a native of the parish in which Creetown lies.

 James Thompson (1788-1854) pastor was born in Creetown, the son of William Thomson and Janet Burnett, belonging to a family that professed the Presbyterian religion.